Chart Color Schemes

 Employment performance in Kingsley ranks among the strongest 15% of areas evaluated nationally

-As of September 2025, 7,457 residents were employed at an unemployment rate of 1.9% below Greater Perth's rate of 4.0%, and workforce participation was 63.2%, compared to Greater Perth's 65.2%.
+According to Census responses, 10.7% of residents worked from home.
 Leading industries include health care & social assistance, education & training, and construction.
-Education & training is particularly strong with a share 1.3 times the regional level.
-Mining, however, is under-represented at 5.3% of Kingsley's workforce compared to Greater Perth's 7.0%.
+Education & training is particularly strong with an employment share 1.3 times the regional level, while mining is under-represented at 5.3%.
+The area appears to offer limited local employment opportunities.

-Limited local employment opportunities are suggested by Census data.
-Between September 2024 and September 2025, employment increased by 4.0%, while labour force grew by 3.3%, reducing the unemployment rate by 0.7 percentage points.
-In contrast, Greater Perth had employment growth of 2.9% and marginal unemployment rate increase.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27%, with a state unemployment rate of 4.6%.
-National forecasts indicate employment should expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Kingsley's employment mix suggests local employment could increase by 6.6% over five years and 13.5% over ten years.
+Between September 2024 and September 2025, employment increased by 4.0% and labour force by 3.3%, reducing unemployment by 0.7 percentage points.
+In contrast, Greater Perth had employment growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Kingsley's employment mix suggests local employment should increase by 6.6% in five years and 13.5% in ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment